 - A. Assessments and Treatment Plans will be completed by Contractor for referrals that come directly from CWS for Pathways to Well Being coordinator meetings (Katie-A clients).
 The Contractor will submit an authorization request to Quality Care Management (QCM) once the assessment is completed.
-The Contractor will then develop the appropriate Client Service Plan with the goals and interventions that are specific to the Intensive In-Home level of care. - B. Contractor shall review all cases at least quarterly to examine the client need for continued treatment in the program at which time the Contractor will send a request to OCM for re-authorization. - 10.
+The Contractor will then develop the appropriate Client Service Plan with the goals and interventions that are specific to the Intensive In-Home level of care. - B. Contractor shall review all cases at least quarterly to examine the client's need for continued treatment in the program, at which time the Contractor will send a request to QCM for re-authorization. - 10.
 DISCHARGE PLAN.
 Contractor shall work with the Behavioral Wellness Treatment Team to develop a discharge plan that is responsive to the client's needs and personal goals.
 Contractor shall follow Behavioral Wellness policy and procedures regarding discharges in conformity with Behavioral Wellness's role as the Mental Health Plan. - A. DISCHARGE CRITERIA.
-The appropriateness for client discharge shall be determined on a case by case basis.
-Criteria for discharge include: - i.
-Treatment goals have been sufficiently met; - ii.
+The appropriateness for client discharge shall be determined on a case-by-case basis.
+Criteria for discharge include: - 1.
+Treatment goals have been sufficiently met; - 2.
 The determination that the treatment goals have not been met as determined by the Behavioral Wellness Treatment Team and Contractor.
-The client and family shall be provided with referrals to more appropriate treatment; - iii.
-The determination that significant progress has been made, even if not all goals have been met, such that the client and family no longer require the intensive level of services provided by the Program; - iv.
-The client's request to terminate services; or - v.
-Client and family relocating from the Program's service area. - 11.
+The client and family shall be provided with referrals to a more appropriate treatment; - 3.
+The determination that significant progress has been made, even if not all goals have been met, such that the client and family no longer require the intensive level of services provided by the Program; - 4.
+The client's request to terminate services; or - 5.
+Relocation of client and family from the Program's service area. - 11.
 STAFFING REQUIREMENTS.
-Contractor shall adhere to the Program staffing requirements outlined below, unless otherwise approved by Behavioral Wellness in writing. - A. The Program shall include a combination of Contractor and County staff, with County staff assuming responsibility for psychiatric treatment functions (functions performed by a psychiatrist, nurse, or psychiatric technician).
+Contractor shall adhere to the Program staffing requirements outlined below, unless otherwise approved by Behavioral Wellness in writing.
+Amendments to these requirements do not require a formal amendment to this Agreement, but shall be agreed to in writing by the Designated Representatives or Designees. - A. The Program shall include a combination of Contractor and County staff, with County staff assuming responsibility for psychiatric treatment functions (functions performed by a psychiatrist, nurse, or psychiatric technician).
 County shall provide psychiatric and medication support to Program clients who require these services.
-County staff
+County staff shall work in conjunction with Contractor staff to deliver seamless, multi-disciplinary treatment, rehabilitation, and support services.